-- A. Completion of Abatement Work: - After thorough decontamination, seal negative air machines with 2 layers of 6-mil poly and duct tape to form a tight seal at the intake/outlet ends before removal from the regulated area.
-Complete asbestos abatement work upon meeting the regulated area visual and air clearance criteria and fulfilling the following: - a.
-Remove all equipment and materials from the project area. - b.
-Dispose of all packaged ACM waste as required. - c.
-Repair or replace all interior finishes damaged during the abatement work, as required. - d.
-Fulfill other project closeout requirements as required in this specification. - B. Certificate of Completion By Contractor: The CPIH/CIH shall complete and sign the "Certificate of Completion" in accordance with Attachment 1 at the completion of the abatement and decontamination of the regulated area. - C. Work Shifts: All work shall generally be done during administrative hours (8:00 AM to 4:30 PM) Monday - Friday excluding Federal Holidays.
-Any change in the work schedule must be approved in writing by the VA Representative.
+- A. Completion of Abatement Work: After thorough decontamination, seal negative air machines with 2-layers of 6-mil poly and duct tape to form a tight seal at the intake/outlet ends before removal from the regulated area.
+Complete asbestos abatement work upon meeting the regulated area visual and air clearance criteria and fulfilling the following: - 1.
+Remove all equipment, materials, and debris from the project area. - Package and dispose of all asbestos waste as required.
+Dispose of waste ACM and debris which is packaged in accordance with these specifications, OSHA, EPA and DOT.
+The landfill requirements for packaging must also be met.
+Transport will be in compliance with 49 CFR 171 - 180 regulations. - 3.
+Repair or replace all interior finishes damaged during the abatement work. - 4.
+The VA will be notified of any waste removed from the containment prior to 24 hours. - 5.
+Fulfill other project closeout requirements as specified elsewhere in this specification.

-D. Re-Insulation: If required as part of the contract, replace all asbestos containing insulation/fire-proofing with suitable non-asbestos material.
-Provide SDS's for all replacement materials in advance of installation for VA approval.
+- B. Certificate of Completion by Contractor: The CPIH/CIH shall complete and sign the "Certificate of Completion" in accordance with Attachment 1 at the completion of the abatement and decontamination of the regulated area. - C. Work Shifts: All work shall generally be done during administrative hours (8:00 AM to 4:30 PM) Monday - Friday excluding Federal Holidays.
+Any change in the work schedule must be approved in writing by the VA Representative. - D. Re-Insulation: If required as part of the contract, replace all asbestos containing insulation with suitable non-asbestos material.
+Provide SDS for all replacement materials.
 Refer to Section 23 07 11, HVAC, PLUMBING, AND BOILER PLANT INSULATION.